Solana Beach Real Estate

 Are you interested in living in this beautiful seaside community?
-Start your search for homes for sale in Solana Beach!
+Want to know more about housing inventory and prices?

-Explore the Solana Beach lifestyle - check out the slide show at the bottom of the page
+Want to explore the Solana Beach lifestyle some more?
+Check out the slide show at the bottom of the page

-Covering an area of about 3.5 square miles, somewhere around 13,000 people make their home in Solana Beach (the census for 2000 showed just about 13,000 residents but some reports indicate a small decline in population).
+Covering an area of about 3.5 square miles, somewhere around 13,000 people make their home in Solana Beach (the census for 2019 showed just about 13,300 residents).
 Solana Beach was called Lockwood Mesa prior to 1923 and was incorporated as a city in 1986.

-There is a fascinating history of Solana Beach on the town website (zip code 92075) as well as a wealth of other information about this coastal community.
+There is a fascinating history of Solana Beach on the town website (zip code 92075) as well as a wealth of other information about this relatively small coastal community.

 Most of Solana Beach is centered along the Coast Highway (Route 101) from the Cardiff border to Del Mar, with a very popular and well-known design area known as the Cedros Avenue Design District just one block to the east.

-Covering several blocks south of Lomas Santa Fe, the Cedros Design District is a shopping mecca, especially for homeowners who are remodeling or building a home and want assistance with interior and exterior design, furniture, gardening and landscaping, and much more.
-My favorite stores are Leaping Lotus and the David Alan Collection.
+Covering several blocks south of Lomas Santa Fe, the Cedros Design District is a shopping mecca.
+This is especially true for homeowners who are remodeling, or are building a home, and want assistance with interior and exterior design, furniture, gardening and landscaping, and much more.

-You can also enjoy a variety of restaurants, get styles, buy clothing, attend a live music concert at the popular Belly Up Tavern, poke through numerous art galleries, or simply stroll the area window shopping.
+You can also enjoy a variety of restaurants, buy clothing, find great gifts and home accessories, attend a live music concert at the popular Belly Up Tavern, poke through art galleries, or simply stroll the area window shopping.
 There's a terrific farmers market there on Sundays.

 Several hotels are found along this roadway (e.g., the Holiday Inn Express and Courtyard by Marriott).
-The town can get quite busy during the summer, especially during the county fair and during thoroughbred racing season (typically early July through Labor Day in September 5) at the Del Mar Race Track just south of town.
+The town can get quite busy during the summer, especially for the San Diego County Fair and during thoroughbred racing season (typically early July through Labor Day in September) at the Del Mar Race Track just south of town.

 Much of the Solana Beach coast line is bluff, occupied in many areas by pricey private homes (Pacific Avenue, Circle Drive) and expensive condo developments, especially along S. Sierra Avenue.